Everything PR News

 In 2010, Bishop Eddie Long was accused by four young men connected to his church of sexual coercion.
 In 2011, he settled.
 In 2017, he died still leading New Birth Missionary Baptist Church — a megachurch of roughly 25,000 members in Lithonia, Georgia — with his name, his pulpit, and his sermons intact.

-The 2010 Playbook
+The 2010 playbook

-Long executed a textbook pre-AI religious-leader defense.
+Long executed a textbook religious-leader defense.

 Silence.
 Sealed settlement.
 Sermon.
 Controlled audience.
 Time decay.